-He heard of the marvellous cures wrought in the cemetery of Saint Médard, and besought to be taken there.
-The fear of bringing down on his family the wrath of the Pope and the Inquisition caused his attendants, and his tutor, the celebrated Rollin, to hesitate.
+He heard of the marvellous cures wrought in the cemetery of Saint Medard, and besought to be taken there.
+The fear of bringing down on his family the wrath of the Pope and the Inquisition caused his attendants and his tutor, the celebrated Rollin, to hesitate.
 At length his agony and unceasing prayers wrung forth a consent.
-He was carried to the abbé's tomb.
+He was carried to the Abbé's tomb.
 The journey was not made in vain.
-On the instant the sight of the right eye returned, and he could cast away his bandage, and in ft daylight give thanks to God.
-He went two days after the great oculist whose fiat had doomed him to a life darkness.
-On seeing his late patient, Gendron desired amazement to know what had happened.
-The story was told, and the surgeon declared that no man on earth coul have restored Señor Palacios to sight, and that a startlin miracle had been accomplished.
-A full statement of th facts was drawn up, and deposited with the notary publi At once the clergy began to persecute all concerne Señor Palacios returned to Spain, and the terrors of the Inquisition were let loose on him.
-It was at one tir asserted by the Archbishop of Paris that he had signed statement denying the miracle.
-Inquiry being made, th highest church dignitary in France appeared to have deliberately lied.
-To the last, in spite of menacc imprisonment, and the ruin of his worldly prospects, th grateful young nobleman continued to avow that he ha been cured by the hand of God, and that his recovery sight was in no way owing to the skill of man.
-Numeror witnesses supported him.
-Gendron the oculist, Rollin Rector of the University of Paris, Sir Edward Astor the celebrated surgeons Demanteville and Souchay, Lin guet, a physician who had attended the young Spaniare and his relation M. Linguet of the College of Navarre publicly attested the veracity of Don Alfonso's state ments, and made depositions as to their knowledge of th case before and after the cure.
-Priestly power, thoug used with more than priestly intolerance, was as a ree against the truth.
+On the instant the sight of the right eye returned, and he could cast away his bandage and in full daylight give thanks to God.
+He went two days after to the great oculist whose fiat had doomed him to a life of darkness.
+On seeing his late patient Gendron desired in amazement to know what had happened.
+The story was told, and the surgeon declared that no man on earth could have restored Dom Palacios to sight, and that a startling miracle had been accomplished.
+A full statement of the facts was drawn up, and deposited with the notary public.
+At once the clergy began to persecute all concerned.
+Dom Palacios returned to Spain, and the terrors of the Inquisition were let loose on him.
+It was at one time asserted by the Archbishop of Paris that he had signed a statement denying the miracle.
+Inquiry being made, the highest Church dignitary in France appeared to have deliberately lied.
+To the last, in spite of menaces, imprisonment, and the ruin of his worldly prospects, the grateful young nobleman continued to avow that he had been cured by the hand of God, and that his recovery of sight was in no way owing to the skill of man.
+Numerous witnesses supported him.
+Gendron, the oculist, Rollin, Rector of the University of Paris, Sir Edward Aston, the celebrated surgeons Demanteville and Souchay, Linguet, a physician who had attended the young Spaniard, and his relation M. Linguet of the College of Navarre, publicly attested the veracity of Dom Alphonse's statements, and made depositions as to their knowledge of the case before and after the cure.
+Priestly power, though used with more than priestly intolerance, was as a reed against the truth.

-The sixth of M. de Montgeron's cases is also one oblindness.
-Pierre Gaultier was a saddler's apprentice is a village of Languedoc.
-The small-pox had left scars of the pupil of his left eye, which weakened its power of vision.
+The sixth of M. de Montgeron's eases is also one of blindness.
+Pierre Gaultier was a saddler's apprentice in a village of Languedoc.
+The small-pox had left sears on the pupil of his left eye which weakened its power of vision.
 Whilst busied one day with a knot in some harness, it yielded unexpectedly, and an awl which he held was plunged into the other eye.
 It pierced even to the retina, and left him with no vision but that of the defective eye which disease had injured.
 The surgeons could do nothing.
-By the advice of his confessor, Gaultier journeyed to Paris, and visited the famous tomb.
+By the advice of his confessor Gaultier journeyed to Paris, and visited the famous tomb.
 He returned with the sight of that eye which the awl had blinded perfectly restored.
 The two small-pox scars of the left eye still remained.

 At once the priesthood was in arms.
-Famous oculists were consulted, who examined the eyes and declared that, had the scars of the other been removed, the miracle would have been past doubt.
+Famous oculists were consulted, who examined the eyes and declared that had the sears of the other been removed, the miracle would have been past doubt.
 These scars could not be obliterated by any mortal skill.
 Again the confessor advised Gaultier to go to Paris, and again he followed the advice.
-This second journey to the tomb resulted in perfect restoration.
-The scars totally disappeared.
+This second journey to the tomb resulted in perfect restoration; the scars totally disappeared.
 The sight of both eyes was fully regained.